michaeltrilford/MobileFirst-BaseStyles/README.md

 The baseline is set 24px, so this value is divided into the context.

+Line-height: 18px for Small Devices
+Line-height: 21px for Medium Devices
+Line-height: 24px for Large Devices

 ```
   h1, h2, h3, p, header, footer, section, article, ul, aside, div { margin: 0 0 1.5em 0; }
   h1 { margin: 0 0 0.5em 0; }